Tinkerforge/doc/en/source/Hardware/Bricklets/Industrial_Quad_Relay.rst

 Connectivity
 ------------

-The Industrial Quad Relay Bricklet has an 8pole terminal.
+The Industrial Quad Relay Bricklet has an 8 pole terminal.
 Please see the picture below for the pinout.